Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Proof of

 We repeat the same arguments as for stage $T$ as before, to conclude

 and $f_{T-1}^*$ satisfies

-We continue this proof till $t=1$ so conclude that $(f_{1}^*, ..., f_{T}^*)$ maximizes the multi-stage value and satisfies the constraints over all the stages.
-The above arguments also show that $f_t^*$ has the same sign as $g_{t}^*$.
-Theorem 1 thus holds.
+We continue this proof till $t=1$ so conclude that $(f_{1}^*, ..., f_{T}^*)$ maximizes the multistage value and satisfies the constraints over all the stages.
+The above arguments also show that $f_t^*$ has the same sign as $g_{t}^*$. \cref{fisher_consistency} thus holds.